Azure/aks-engine/docs/topics/azure-api-throttling.md

 Authorized uses only.
 All activity may be monitored and reported.
 ```

-## Verify controller-manager is re-loaded, running the desired, upgraded version
+## Verify controller-manager is re-loaded and running the desired, upgraded version

 Now, we can verify that v1.15.12 is the running `controller-manager` version: